Common Agricultural Policy: CFPC’s Concerns about the Future of Irish Food

 The CAP of Yesteryear

 The CAP is a system of subsidies and support programmes for agriculture managed by the European Union.
-The ideas which inspired the policy originated during the 1950s in response to the damage inflicted by WWII on agricultural systems throughout Europe and the ensuing food shortages.
+The ideas which inspired the policy originated during the 1950s in response to the food shortages and damage inflicted by WWII on agricultural systems throughout Europe.
 The CAP’s official start was in 1962 when the founding member countries eradicated agricultural trade barriers amongst themselves to fortify the market.
 In 1972, Ireland became a CAP member with the aim to ensure unlimited market access and increase income for Irish farmers.

 The CAP of Today